Glossary of Publishing Terms

 LISTING

-This refers to the listing of the author’s book on prominent e-commerce sites like Amazon.com, Apple’s iBook store, etc.
+This refers to listing the author’s book on prominent e-commerce sites like Amazon.com, Apple’s iBook store, etc.

-1. Large traditional publishers will do it as a matter of course, because they are important retail outlets and for branding.
+1. Large traditional publishers will do it as a matter of course because they are essential retail outlets and for branding.
 They get traction due to their A-list authors.

-2. Online self-publishers primarily use this feature to flatter the author into dreaming of world fame, huge sales and outrageous fortune.
-In reality, it’s merely bait.
-Sales from these channels are minimal because a new author is an unknown.
-Royalties from a sale (if any) will be around 10%.
+2. Online self-publishers primarily use this feature to flatter the author into dreaming of world fame, massive sales and outrageous revenue.
+In reality, it’s a lie.
+Sales from these channels are very low as the new author is unknown.
+Typically, name recognition sells books.

-3. DIYers are advised not to waste their time with Amazon and the like.
+3. DIYers are advised not to waste time with Amazon and other online giants.
 It’s good for vanity, not the wallet.
+Sell your books on social media.

 LITERARY PRIZES